 University Honors is the highest award Wesleyan bestows.
 To be eligible, a student must fulfill General Education Expectations, earn high honors (either departmental or in general scholarship), be recommended for University Honors, and qualify in an oral examination administered by the Committee on Honors.
 See Wesleyan’s Online Thesis Guide or contact the Office of the Registrar for more information.

 The oldest national scholastic honor society, Phi Beta Kappa at Wesleyan is limited to 12 percent of the graduating class each year.
 Election to the society is based on grades and fulfillment of the eligibility requirements described below.

 Fall election is based on grades through the end of a student’s junior year and fulfillment of the General Education Expectations (stages I and II).
-Normally, between 10 and 15 students are elected in the fall; transfer students are not eligible for consideration in the fall.
+Normally, between 10 and 15 students are elected in the fall; Bachelor of Liberal Studies and transfer students are not eligible for consideration in the fall.

 Spring election is based on grades through the end of a student’s first semester of the senior year and fulfillment of the General Education Expectations (stages I and II).
 Bachelor of Liberal Studies and Transfer students are eligible for consideration in the spring.
 It is preferred that students complete their General Education Expectations in their first semester senior year.
 However, a rationale for second-semester completion is not required, provided that the secretary of the Gamma Chapter continuously monitors those students to guarantee completion of stage II of the General Education Expectations.